phek/cipher_bruteforce/README.md

 Note that there's many other cipher methods than Vigenere, this program currently only supports Vigenere ciphered Base64 strings.
 Vigenere is a common ciphering method so give it a try if you suspect the Base64 string is ciphered.
 You can assume it is ciphered if it looks like a Base64 string but it can't be decoded.

-If you want to generate your own Vigenere ciphered Base64 string you can do this by first encoding a text to Base64 at [https://cryptii.com/](https://cryptii.com/) and then ciphering the Base64-encoded string at [https://www.dcode.fr/vigenere-cipher](https://www.dcode.fr/vigenere-cipher), cipher it by entering the string in the encode field, choose a key of your choice.
+If you want to generate your own Vigenere ciphered Base64 string you can do this by first encoding a text to Base64 at [https://cryptii.com/](https://cryptii.com/) and then ciphering the Base64 encoded string at [https://www.dcode.fr/vigenere-cipher](https://www.dcode.fr/vigenere-cipher), cipher it by entering the string in the encode field, choose a key of your choice.
 You can then try cracking it with the program.
 Use the **text** command on the server to change to the new text.
 The longer the key is, the longer the brute force will take.

 Example:
 [Encode base64](https://i.gyazo.com/37584b7e7c10b480a01be018226604e5.png)